 Zuppa Toscana is a traditional Italian soup, and when you translate this in English, it means soup from Tuscany or Tuscan soup.
 Traditionally, its main ingredients are sausage, bacon, carrot, celery, potatoes, kale, cannellini, white onions, chili, olive oil, and cream.
 But I’m going to alter some of the ingredients and add my own twist to this recipe.
 Also, I will be using ground turkey for this recipe to be much healthier.

-- 1 pound ground turkey, cooked and seasoned with Italian seasoning to taste
+- 1 pound ground turkey (minced turkey) - cooked and seasoned with Italian seasoning to taste

-- 4 tablespoons dried minced onion, rehydrated in a bowl of water (one 1 white onion, chopped)
+- 4 tablespoons onion powder - rehydrated in a bowl of water (one 1 white onion, chopped)

 - 10 cups water